bandofpv/mavrospy/README.md

 [MAVLink](https://mavlink.io/en/) is the default and stable communication interface for working with PX4.

-We can test that the RPi and flight controller are communicating with each other via a MAVLink GCS called `mavproxy`.
+We can test that the companion computer and flight controller are communicating with each other via a MAVLink GCS called `mavproxy`.

 Install MAVProxy: